 Beginning with preadolescent youth, this should be an essential element of prevention efforts.

-Communities working together to increase activities that form an alternative to drug use, especially for youth.
+Communities working together to increase activities that form an alternative to alcohol, tobacco, and drug use, especially for youth.

 Support and encourage traditional, complementary, and holistic treatment systems and protocols that include the family of those suffering from addiction; let those that are addicted know that the community supports them in their efforts to achieve their goals.

-Drug or alcohol abuse is not a rite of passage or inevitable; in fact, most students do not use drugs.
-As such, drug education curricula should begin in Elementary and Middles schools, presenting a clear, ‘avoidance and no use’ message.
+Alcohol, Tobacco, and Alcohol abuse is not a rite of passage or inevitable; in fact, most students do not use alcohol, tobacco or drugs.
+As such, education curricula should begin in Elementary and Middles schools, presenting a clear, ‘avoidance and no use’ message.

 The school community should encourage positive reinforcement for good choices and support consequences for inappropriate behavior.

-School administrators should promote an open dialogue and listen to concerns about drug use in their schools and comply with existing Legislative mandates concerning annual drug prevention training for K-12 grade students.
+School administrators should promote an open dialogue and listen to concerns about alcohol, tobacco, and drug use in their schools and comply with existing Legislative mandates concerning annual prevention training for K-12 grade students.

 Parents must recognize their role, which is the single most influential factor in their child’s life and rise to the challenge.
 Parents must educate themselves about the most commonly abused drugs and their effects.

-Communicate – initiate the conversation with your children about not using drugs, utilize current events as examples, be honest about individual history to encourage trust, formulate a plan about how to rescue a child from a risky situation, establish rules for expected behavior and enforce those rules consistently.
+Communicate – initiate the conversation with your children about not using alcohol, tobacco, and drugs, utilize current events as examples, be honest about individual history to encourage trust, formulate a plan about how to rescue a child from a risky situation, establish rules for expected behavior and enforce those rules consistently.